Iraqi Air Force

 The Iraqi Air Force (IQAF; القوة الجوية العراقية) is the aerial warfare service branch of the Iraqi Armed Forces.
 It is responsible for the defense of Iraqi airspace as well as the policing of its international borders.
 The IQAF also acts as a support force for the Iraqi Navy and the Iraqi Army, which allows Iraq to rapidly deploy its military.
-It is headquartered in Baghdad, and the current commander is Lt.
+It is headquartered in Baghdad, and in 2026, the commander is Lt.
 Gen. Muhannad Ghalib al-Asadi, who also serves as the commander of the Air Defence Command.

-The Iraqi Air Force was founded in 1931, during the period of British control in Iraq after their defeat of the Ottomans in the First World War, with only a few pilots.
-The Iraqi Air Force operated mostly British aircraft until the 14 July Revolution in 1958, when the new Iraqi government began increased diplomatic relationships with the Soviet Union.
+The Iraqi Air Force was founded in 1931, during British control of Iraq after the Allies’ defeat of the Ottomans in the First World War.
+The Iraqi Air Force initially had only a few pilots.
+The Iraqi Air Force operated mostly British aircraft until the 14 July Revolution in 1958, when the new Iraqi government began increased diplomatic and military relationships with the Soviet Union.
 The air force used both Soviet and British aircraft throughout the 1950s and 1960s.
-When Saddam Hussein came to power in 1979, the air force grew quickly when Iraq ordered more Soviet and French aircraft.
-The air force's peak came after the long Iran–Iraq War, which ended in 1988, when it consisted of 1029 aircraft of all types, including 550 combat aircraft, becoming the largest air force in the region.
-Its downfall came during the Persian Gulf War (1990–91) and continued while coalition forces enforced no-fly zones.
+When Saddam Hussein came to power in 1979, the air force increased in equipment when Iraq ordered more Soviet and French aircraft.
+The air force's peak size came after the long Iran–Iraq War, which ended in 1988, when it consisted of 1029 aircraft of all types, including 550 combat aircraft, becoming the largest air force in the region.
+A downsizing and weakening occurred during the Persian Gulf War (1990–91) while coalition forces enforced no-fly zones.
+International sanctions kept Sadam Hussein from buying additional aircraft or parts to repair existing aircraft.
+The Air Force was so weakened, that during the 2003 invasion, most were hidden in bunkers or buried in the desert sand.
 The remnants of Iraq's air force were destroyed during the 2003 U.S.-led invasion.

 After the invasion, the IQAF was rebuilt, receiving most of its training and aircraft from the United States.
 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there to escape destruction during the Persian Gulf War in 1991.
 As of 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.